mktsewhoy/Sprint1workshop/my-reflections-sprint-1.md

 Tech #9: Set Remotes and Sync Fork - Challenge
 ----------------------------------------------

+How are remotes set up?

+How would you explain a remote to a non-technical person using an analogy?

+How many times did you feel like "oh God I don't understand this"?

 Tech #10: Setup new Repo & Create Blog - Challenge
 --------------------------------------------------

+Reflect on this activity.
+When did you feel frustrated?

+If you didn't already know that this is the way websites are made; was it what you pictured?
+How does the reality of this process differ from your preconceptions?

 In addition to the challenge specific reflections, answer the following questions in your reflection:
 -----------------------------------------------------------------------------------------------------